Vanishing Properties of Dual Bass numbers: Filter co-regular sequence and cograde

-\begin{Definition}Let $R$ be a Noetherian ring, $X$ a saturated subset of $\textmd{Spec}~R$, $I$ an ideal of $R$ and $M$ a strongly representable linearly compact $R$-module.
-Then we define \textbf{$M$-filter cograde with respect to $X$ contained in I} by the integer (possibly infinite)
+\begin{Definition} Let $R$ be a Noetherian topological ring, $X$ a saturated subset of $\Spec~R$, $I$ an ideal of $R$ and $M$ a strongly representable linearly compact $R$-module.
+Then we define \emph{$M$-filter cograde with respect to $X$ contained in I} as the integer (possibly infinite)

 \end{Definition}